thenexthub/Codira/docs/OwnershipManifesto.md

 Therefore, most of our discussion of ownership will center around values stored in memory.
-There are five closely related concepts in Swift's treatment of memory.
+There are five closely related concepts in Codira's treatment of memory.

 A *storage declaration* is the language-syntax concept of a declaration that can be treated in the language like memory.
 Currently, these are